nico95nm/node-color-generator/README.md

 What is this projecxt about?
-When a user use command in a terminal ´node index.js´ the string in console log will be randomly colored.
+When a user use command in a terminal ´node index.js´ the string in console log will be randomly colored with hexadecimal numbers .